elexive-com/elexive-calc/resources/ResourceAllocationSelector.md

      - **Laser Beam (Focused)**: Concentrates 100% of resources on a single initiative
      - **Smart Campaign (Balanced)**: Distributes resources across a limited number of concurrent initiatives
      - **Omni-Channel (Distributed)**: Spreads resources across many parallel initiatives
-   - Each strategy has associated context-switching overhead percentages that affect productivity
+   - Each strategy has associated context-switching overhead percentages that add extra work on top of the base EVC requirements
-   - Provides clear visual indicators of efficiency differences between strategies
+   - Provides clear visual indicators of how much additional work is required for each strategy
-   - Creates appropriate business context for technical productivity concepts
+   - Creates appropriate business context for understanding the impact of parallel implementation

 2. **Capacity-Aware Strategy Constraints**
    - Intelligently restricts available strategies based on the selected production capacity: